kirtquist/4ir-guestbook-assignment/Pulumi.README.md

 # 4ir-guestbook-assignment

-## Instructions to deploy the application
+## Instructions to deploy the application locally

 ## Assumptions:
 Running a minikube cluster that is the kubernetes current cluster, as determined by kubectl get current-context.